China debates how to handle criminal crypto cache

 Sun suggests China clarifies the property attributes of virtual currencies, set up an agency or a system for cryptocurrency disposal, and vet third-party companies.

-Ru Haiyang, co-CEO at Hong Kong's largest licensed crypto exchange HashKey, said China might want to borrow from Trump's playbook and keep forfeited bitcoins as strategic reserve, with the central government consolidating asset disposals.
+Ru Haiyang, co-CEO at Hong Kong's largest licensed crypto exchange HashKey, said China might want to do something similar to Trump's plan to keep forfeited bitcoins in a strategic reserve.
+The central government could consolidate asset disposals, rather than have them dealt with at the municipal and provincial levels, he said.

 Winston Ma, adjunct professor at NYU Law School and a former managing director of China Investment Corp , also sees the benefit of dealing with seized crypto in a centralised manner, such as setting up a crypto sovereign fund in Hong Kong, where crypto trading is allowed.